Bell Rock Vortex

 Cool off after visiting the Bell Rock Vortex

 Of course, if you want to cool down, visit Slide Rock State Park.
-Situated alongside an apple orchard, Slide Rock is 80 feet long and 2.5 to 4 feet wide, with a seven percent decline from top to bottom.
+Slide Rock is situated alongside an apple orchard, 80 feet long and 2.5 to 4 feet wide, with a seven percent decline from top to bottom.
 Algae on the rocks create a smooth ride.

-Slide Rock includes a 1/2 mile of Oak Creek that is open for swimming, wading, and sliding.
+Slide Rock includes a 1/2 mile of Oak Creek open for swimming, wading, and sliding.
 The world-famous slide that our Park is named for is an 80 foot-long slippery chute that’s worn into sandstone.
 The Park is just up the road on 89A from Sedona.